j-maas/recipe-box/README.md

   - [x] Allow ticking off items.
   - [x] Persist selected items
   - [x] Persist shopping list.
-  - [ ] Add button to clear all checks.
+  - [x] Add button to clear all checks.
+  - [ ] Add undo for clearing.
+Undo should be available until new checks are made.
   - [ ] Add items to shopping list manually.
   - [x] Indicate number of selected and unselected recipes.
   - [ ] Copy button to export shopping list into other apps.